So You're Thinking About Hosting a Con...

 Remember to plan time for talent show prep, when other fans must be out of the meeting room.

 If you do a group story reading (zine reading) as part of your activities, it is imperative that you pick a “short” story, one that can be read within about 45 minutes at the most.
-To find one, read one aloud to yourself and time yourself.
+To find one, read one aloud at home and time yourself.
 There’s no easier way to do it to be sure.
 The extra 15 minutes will be used to shift from reader to reader, for folks to settle into place, etc. Anything longer and you’ll have folks falling asleep!

-Not everyone will participate in every panel.
+Not everyone will participate in every activity.
 Be sure you have a quiet alternative for the others, such as a card-signing opportunity (for absent fans – ask Vicky for more information), or have the dealers room open, or have a B&B-themed puzzle or coloring activities out on a table.
 Give people a reason to stay in or near the meeting room, even if they aren’t participating in the panel.

 IMPORTANT NOTE: When you plan a convention schedule, it’s not enough to write down panel titles, activities and displays you’d like to have.
 Behind each one of those items is a LOT of WORK!
 For each individual element of your schedule, you need to determine who is in charge of it, what supplies they need, how much time it will take to present, where within your convention space you will present it, any costs the convention must bear to effect that plan, and the time it will take to set up and to dismantle that activity, if necessary.
 In some cases, several people will be needed and a significant amount of time to effect something you wish to include in the plan for your convention (e.g., art display, silent auction, dealers room, charity auction, costume display).
 Consider set-up and take-down time, storage before and during the convention so that items are accessible and easy to find when needed, etc. Try to think through each activity from beginning to end, writing down each step in order to consider all aspects; some will be simple, some will be complex, and to avoid surprises at the con, planning ahead is crucial.
 Consult with previous con chairs, who have valuable insights to share on issues you may not be aware of.